Vahid-Mzb/shieldedApp/README.md

 ## #IBC Transfer from Namada Menu

-### Step 3: Performing a Shielded Transfer
+### Step 3: Performing an IBC Transfer

-Performing a shielded transfer using this app is a streamlined process.
-This functionality is part of the IBC (Inter-Blockchain Communication) transfer capabilities in the Namada menu.
+Performing IBC transfer using this app is a streamlined process.
+This functionality is part of the IBC  transfer capabilities in the Namada menu.
 Here’s how you can use it:

-1. **From Namada to Osmosis**: Easily transfer your OSMO from your Namada wallet to the Osmosis blockchain.
-This is particularly useful for shielded swapping purposes.
+1. **From Namada to Osmosis**: Easily transfer your token from your Namada wallet to the Osmosis blockchain.
+This is particularly useful for shielded swapping purpose.
-2. **Shielded Swapping**: After transferring your OSMO tokens to Osmosis, navigate to the Shielded Actions menu to perform a swap.
-3. **Return to Namada**: Finally, transfer the swapped assets back to a shielded account on Namada.

 Below is an image showing the menu where these actions are performed: